ByronVelasco/PolynomialEvaluationAlgorithms/README.md

-# Complexity of Sorting Algorithms
+# Complexity of Polynomial Evaluation Algorithms

 ## Summary

-This project presents an experimental study of the time complexity of fundamental sorting algorithms.
-Through systematic implementation, testing, and analysis, we empirically validated their theoretical performance and compared their execution times across various input scenarios.
-The goal is to bridge the gap between theoretical analysis and practical behavior using structured testing and visualization.
+This project explores and compares different algorithms for polynomial evaluation, focusing on their computational complexity and practical performance.
+The core aim is to analyze how algorithmic design impacts execution time, especially when dealing with high-degree polynomials.

 ## Objectives

+- To implement and test different methods of polynomial evaluation.
+- To measure and compare their performance through computational experiments.
-- Experimentally demonstrate the time complexity of common sorting algorithms.
+- To validate theoretical time complexity using empirical data.
-- Compare the execution speed of each algorithm under different input conditions.
+- To build a modular and extensible codebase for future testing or algorithm inclusion.

 ## Conclusions

-In this study, we experimentally validated the theoretical time complexities of various sorting algorithms.
-We also compared their performance across different input scenarios.
-Since data in real-world applications is typically unordered, the average-case performance is often the most relevant.
-Under these conditions, **QuickSort** and **MergeSort** consistently emerged as the fastest algorithms, achieving an average execution time of approximately **0.02 seconds** for lists containing **10,000 elements**.

-On the other hand, **BubbleSort**, **InsertionSort**, and **SelectionSort** demonstrated significantly slower runtimes in all test cases, aligning with their known quadratic time complexity. **HeapSort**, while slightly slower than QuickSort and MergeSort, still maintained excellent average performance and is widely appreciated not only as a sorting algorithm but also as a foundational data structure for implementing efficient priority queues—an aspect we plan to explore further in future work.
+The Naive Evaluation method has a quadratic time complexity ($O(n^2)$) as it computes each power of `x` explicitly.
+In contrast, the Horner’s Rule method has a linear time complexity ($O(n)$), achieved by rewriting the polynomial in nested form to minimize operations.
+The experiments confirmed the theoretical behavior, showing that Horner's Rule is significantly faster for high-degree polynomials.
+Therefore, for practical and large-scale applications, Horner’s Rule is the preferred method due to its efficiency.

 ## Project Structure

 The repository is organized into the following components:

 - **Individual Algorithm Folders**:
-  Each sorting algorithm (e.g., BubbleSort, InsertionSort, MergeSort, etc.) is placed in its own folder.
+  Each polynomial evaluation algorithm (naive evaluation, Horne's rule) is placed in its own folder.
 Every folder contains the implementation and a detailed explanation in its corresponding `README.md`.

 - **`Tests/` Folder**:
-  Contains test scripts that evaluate the correctness and behavior of each sorting algorithm.
+  Contains test scripts that evaluate the correctness and behavior of each evaluation algorithm.

-- **`ListsMaker/` Folder**:
-  Contains functions that generate input lists:
-  - Random lists
-  - Ascending sorted lists
-  - Descending sorted lists

 - **`img/` Folder**:
-  Stores the cited diagrams used to explain each algorithm and the output images generated during experimentation.
+  Stores the output images generated during experimentation.
-  Note: Some experimental plots may be missing from this folder, as saving images directly from the script resulted in overwriting files.
-However, all plots are also displayed inline within the script `ComplexityMachine.ipynb`.

-- **`7 ComplexityMachine/` Folder**:
+- **`3 ComplexityMachine/` Folder**:
-  Contains the notebook `ComplexityMachine.ipynb`, which performs the experimental analysis of sorting algorithms and presents the conclusions.
+  Contains the notebook `ComplexityMachine.ipynb`, which performs the experimental analysis of polynomial evaluation algorithms and presents the conclusions.

 ## How to Run This Project